How AI-Based Personalization Is Changing The Travel Industry

 1. AI-Powered Chatbots & Online Customer Service Enhancing Personalization

-There has been a widespread adoption specifically for the purpose of boosting chatbots on websites, social media platforms and instant messaging applications.
+There has been a widespread adoption specifically to boost chatbots on websites, social media platforms, and instant messaging applications.
 If you train well, AI can answer customer questions and provide them with a valuable answer.
 This is useful when a customer service representative is not available.
 AI allows businesses to deliver responses at rates that would not be possible for humans.